Insurance Claim Denied? Here Are Your Options (Fight Back and Win!)

 Carlos Vargas |Sep 28 2025 09:00

-By the end, you’ll have a clear action plan for reviewing your policy, gathering evidence, filing an appeal, and getting expert help to strengthen your case.
+By the end, you'll have a clear plan for reviewing your policy, gathering evidence, filing an appeal, and getting expert help to strengthen your case.

 Why Claims Get Denied

-Policy exclusions – The damage or loss you’re claiming might not be covered under your policy.
+- Policy exclusions: The damage or loss you're claiming might not be covered under your policy.

-Incomplete documentation – Missing forms, insufficient evidence, or errors in your claim submission.
+- Incomplete documentation: Missing forms, insufficient evidence, or errors in your claim submission.

 Step 1: Understand the Denial

-The exact policy language cited.
+- The exact policy language cited.

-Any deadlines for appeal.
+- Any deadlines for appeal.

 Step 2: Review Your Policy

-Coverage definitions that might apply in your favor.
+- Coverage definitions that might favor you.

-Endorsements or riders that may expand coverage.
+- Endorsements or riders that may extend coverage.

 Step 3: Gather Evidence

-Receipts or invoices for repairs or replacements.
+- Receipts or invoices for repairs or replacements.

-Police reports or incident reports.
+- Police reports or incident reports.

-Expert assessments or contractor estimates.
+- Expert assessments or contractor estimates.

 Step 4: File an Appeal

-A clear statement that you’re appealing the decision.
+- A clear statement that you’re appealing the decision.

-The denial letter and your policy for reference.
+- The denial letter and your policy for reference.

-Your evidence, organized and explained.
+- Your evidence, organized and explained.

 Step 5: Get Expert Help

-Communicate directly with the claims department on your behalf.
+- Communicate directly with the claims department on your behalf.

-Escalate the matter if needed, even to regulators.
+- Escalate the matter if needed, even to regulators.

 In some cases, involving an independent appraiser, public adjuster, or attorney may be beneficial — and your broker can connect you with trusted professionals.